dom3d/LearningProtoactorNetOnOSX/README.md

 PID is somewhat "polluted" with some conviences methods such as: Tell, Request, SendSystemMessage, Stop.
 Eventually the use the ProcessRegistry to get a reference to the Process instance itself.

-An ID has to be unique across the system and across a cluster.
+An ID has to be unique across the system and across a manual remoting setup or a cluster.

 ## ProcessRegistry
 Provides IDs for new Process/Actor instances.
 If a name is not given for a new actor, then the ProcessRegistry will create one based on "$" + internal counter.

 ### Context
-Context is passed to an Actor and contains contextual information and provides an API to interact with that data (such as actor children).
+Context is passed to an Actor and contains contextual information and provides an API to interact with it's setup data (such as actor children and it's messaging middleware etc.).
 While processing a message in an actor, you can access the following via the Context object:

 - the actor's PID via context.Self
 - the actor's parent PID via context.Parent
+- ability to send messages.
+Doing this via the context makes message go through the configure middleware
-- message sender's PID: context.Sender.
+- request message sender's PID: context.Sender.
 WARNING can be NULL !!!
-(In fact it's null all the time in my experiments and i don't know why)
+Only send when reply expect thus only when Request is used.
+Should be named: RequestSender
 - methods to spawn actors as children
 - stash pending messages e.g. for recovery purposes etc.

 ## Props
+Props is the recipe of how to configure a specific Actor when it gets spawned.
 The 'Props' is taken from movies and theather where an object, that is used (on stage or on screen) by actors during a performance or screen production, is called a prop.

-For ProtoActor, think of Props being a "Recipe/Configuration" for the creation of an Actor, sometimes it's also referred to as "kind".
+For ProtoActor, think of Props being a "Recipe/Configuration/Template/Setup" for the creation of an Actor, sometimes it's also referred to as "kind".
 You register a Kind by handing over a Prop and a name.

-(Actor)Producer: creates a new Actor.
-MailboxProducer creates a new mailbox.
-Message routing middleware configuration, Supervision Strategy.
+Props define who to create the actor, what kind of messaging middleware to use (think of wrapping callbacks for messages an Actor receives or sends), the supervision strategy, and even what kind of mailbox to use.

  A cluster is patitioned automatically by 'kind' using a PartitionActor.

-Actors combined with a setup are referred to as "kind".

 ## Remote
 Remote is the layer that allows to connect ProtoActor instances with each other.
 Each instance becomes a node with an Endpoint; a server with an adresss.